Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 Sophomore Year: Two courses selected from HNRS 2000, 2200, 2400 and 2600 (substitutes for two of the required four Integrative Studies INST 2000-level courses)

-Senior Year: 4 hours of HNRS 4500 (Honors Thesis Project) independent thesis credits
+Senior Year: HNRS 4500 (Honors Thesis Project) independent thesis credits

 Honors students are eligible to live in the Honors residence hall, Mayne Hall.
 This living-learning community gives students the opportunity to engage with other Honors students and participate in special activities planned just for Honors students.